RandolphKahle/doit-notes/aws-vpc-endpoint.md

   - amazon/aws/vpc/
 ---

-# aws-vpc-endpoint
 # VPC Endpoint

-A VPC endpoint provides a private connection between a VPC and (supported) AWS service.
-It is powered by *PrivateLink* without requiring an internet [[aws-gateway]], [[network-nat]] device, VPN connection, or AwS Direct Connect connection.

-Instances on the VPC can use internal, private IP addresses.
-All traffic is on the Amazon network.

-Endpoints are virtual and can be horizontally scaled, redundant, and HA.
+A VPC endpoint is a horizontally scaled, redundant, and highly available IP communication port.
+They may be associated with various services such as [[aws-vpc-private-link]].

 ## Interface Endoint